Cray-HPE/sat/docs/man/sat-showrev.8.rst

     /opt/cray/etc/release.

 General
-    This is the general version of the Shasta software read from /opt/cray/etc/release.
+    This is the general version of the system software read from /opt/cray/etc/release.

 Interconnect